Skip to Main Content

 Tips for increasing engagement

 Reading lists are part of your teaching and should be embedded in your teaching.
 Our research into reading lists indicates that you can increase student engagement by reminding students throughout the year and by integrating reading list content into lectures and seminars.
 Try to link reading with specific lectures/topics – include that reading in the lecture/seminar and remind students where to find it.
+Further instructions on creating an embedded link direct to a list or item are available.

 What does the list look like to a student?